TheAgileMCB/Lab01-exception-handling-and-debugging/README.md

 **And thanks** for listening.

+#
-"The code in this project is licensed under MIT license."
+The code in this project is licensed under MIT license.